joaqcn/COFL2012/README.md

 # COFL2012
 COFL2012 is a software tool to estimate carbon monoxide (CO) concentrations at roadway intersections.
-It was developed by the Florida Department of Transportation (FDOT) and University of Central Florida.
+It was developed by the Florida Department of Transportation (FDOT) and University of Central Florida(UCF).

 ## Overview
 COFL2012 allows users to model CO concentrations for different roadway configurations: